Betty

 So begins the story of Betty Carpenter.

-Despite the hardship she faces, Betty is resilient.
-Her curiosity about the natural world, her fierce love for her sisters and her father's brilliant stories are kindling for the fire of her own imagination, and in the face of all she bears witness to, Betty discovers an escape: she begins to write.
+Despite the hardships she encounters, Betty is resilient.
+Her curiosity about the natural world, her fierce love for her sisters and her father's brilliant stories are kindling for the fire of her own imagination, and in the face of all to which she bears witness - the horrors of her family's past and present - Betty discovers an escape: she begins to write.

 PUBLISHERS WEEKLY